-Use only UNLEADED FUEL for non-flexible fuel vehicles.
+Use only UNLEADED FUEL.
 The use of leaded fuel is prohibited by law and could damage your vehicle.

 If your vehicle is a flexible fuel vehicle (FFV), use only UNLEADED FUEL and ETHANOL (E85).
 The use of leaded fuel is prohibited by law and could damage your vehicle.